 Bridgewater State University believes that through crime prevention and security awareness education, community members are better prepared to prevent crime and to respond if crime does occur.
 During New Student Orientation, students and their parents are informed of safety and crime prevention resources offered by the university.
-They are informed of crime on-campus and in surrounding neighborhoods.
+They are informed of crime on university property and in surrounding neighborhoods.
 Similar information is presented to new employees.
 Crime prevention programs and sexual assault prevention programs are offered on a continual basis.
 Periodically, during the academic year, the Bridgewater State University Police Department, in cooperation with other university organizations and departments, presents crime prevention awareness sessions on sexual assault, Rohypnol abuse, theft, and vandalism, as well as educational sessions on personal safety and residence hall security.
-A common theme of all security awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.
+A common theme of all security awareness and crime prevention programs is to encourage students and employees tobe aware of their responsibility for their own security and the security of others.
 In addition to seminars, information is disseminated to students and employees through crime prevention awareness packets, security alert posters, displays, videos, and articles in the student newspaper.

 For information on programing, please contact Assistant Chief Michael Froio at: mfroio@bridgew.edu.
-During 2019 BSUPD offered 68 programs to over 2,613 students' faculty and staff related to safety.
-The following links to the BSUPD website are some specific examples of crime prevention and security awareness programs:
+On average, BSUPD will offer approximately 100 safety related outreach programs to students' faculty and staff each year.